tytydraco/yessleep/out/I_teach_wilderness_survival_classes_Something_in_the_woods_has_been_counting_my_students.md

 I counted them.
 Four.

 Good.
-Four shelters, four students, four—
+Four shelters, four students, four...

 Except one of the shelters was in the wrong place.